 Port Everglades is one of USA's main cruise departure (turnaround) ports for Caribbean roundtrip itineraries.
-Fort Lauderdale is located approx 50 km (30 ml) from Miami.
+Fort Lauderdale is approx 50 km (30 mi) from Miami.

 Since 2011, the cruiseferry company BALEARIA Caribbean provides daily crossings from Fort Lauderdale to Freeport (Grand Bahama Island).
 In August 2019, the company started a fast-ferry service from Fort Lauderdale to Bimini Island Bahamas (crossing time ~2 hours).
 The fat-ferry (catamaran ship) has passenger capacity 650, max speed 38 knots (70 kph / 44 mph) and offers 5 weekly crossings with departures on Mondays, Wednesdays, Fridays, Saturdays and Sundays.

-Port Everglades' cruise ship tourism related operations have a total annual economic value of nearly USD 30 billion.
-It is accounted for approx 160,000 jobs (port-related bussiness), including around 11,400 jobs in companies directly providing services to the port.
+Port Everglades' cruise ship tourism-related operations have a total annual economic value of nearly USD 30 billion.
+It is accounted for approx 160,000 jobs (port-related businesses), including ~11,400 jobs in companies directly providing services to the port.
 On average, each cruise vessel generates approx USD 2,2 million in revenue for local businesses.

 Port Everglades is South Florida's main seaport for importing, storage and distribution of petroleum products and alternative fuels.
 The waterway's depth is 43 ft (13 m), ranking it USA's deepest seaport on the Atlantic coast (south of Norfolk VA, not on the US East Coast in general).